TheFujirose/ros-colcon-template/README.md

 For building the workspace with Windows see the below note: Building with Windows.

-Otherwise--regardless of Linux or macOs--navigate to the project root `Ros2-Examples/` and run `colcon build`.
+Regardless of Linux or macOs distrubution, navigate to the project root `PROJECT-NAME/` and run `colcon build`.
 It may be needed to use the option `--symlink-install` as some build types do not support `devel` spaces.

-For more information on `catkin`'s `devel` space read [this documentation](https://catkin-tools.readthedocs.io/en/latest/advanced/linked_develspace.html)
+For more information on `catkin`'s `devel` space read [this documentation](https://catkin-tools.readthedocs.io/en/latest/advanced/linked_develspace.html).

 ```bash
 colcon build --symlink-install